DAVID'S REVIEW OF THE 2020 NEW AMERICAN STANDARD BIBLE

 John 3:16 has been heavily revised.
 But I believe that "God so loved the world" should be "This is how God loved the world:" and that "His only Son" should be "His unique Son."
 I know, not as beautiful, but let's strive for accuracy first, as my changes are more true to the original Greek.
 I am pleased to see that the errors the NASB 1995 made in Matthew 5:32 and Matthew 19:9 have been corrected in the NASB 2020.
 1 Corinthians 13 also has changes.
 Almost every verse in the NASB 2020 contain changes to make the text more readable.

 The NASB 2020 uses some gender-accurate language, but "and sisters" in "brothers and sisters" is in italics to note that it is not in the original text.
 The "singular they" is not used, unlike the NIV 2011.
 Instead the NASB 2020 uses the "singular him," which is taught in most schools for decades.
 Singular pronouns are not made into plural ones.
 One knows from the NASB 2020 when an individual or a group is being addressed.
-I like how the NASB 2020 handles gender accuracy.
+I like how the NASB 2020 handles gender accuracy, but it does affect its literalness.

 Like the NASB 1995, the NASB 2020 capitalizes nouns that refer to the Deity.
 The original text does not do that, but it is useful to the reader.
 There are valid reasons not to capitalize those nouns.
 It also puts supplied words in italics, again very useful.
 Old Testament quotes in the New Testament are put in all caps.